mrrwa/NceCabBus/README.md

-# NceCabBus

-NCE Cab Bus Library
+# NceCabBus - NCE Cab Bus Library

-The **NceCabBus** library allows you to interface to a NCE Cab Bus via an RS485 Interface and provides examples that implement an OLED Throttle, an AIU and a FastClock that outputs the time to the Arduino Serial Port.
+The **NceCabBus** library allows you to interface to a NCE Cab Bus via an RS485 Interface and provides examples that implement the following devices:
+- Throttle with a 128x32 Pixel OLED Display, a 4x4 Keypad and a Potentiometer Speed knob
+- Auxiliary Input Unit (AIU)
+- FastClock that outputs the time to the Arduino Serial Port.

-The library does not provide the actual RS485 interface - it only provides the logic to process NCE Cab Bus messages, however the examples show a simple connection to a common RS485 chip and drive the TX Enable directly
+The library does not provide the actual RS485 interface - it only provides the logic to process NCE Cab Bus messages, however the examples show a simple connection to a common RS485 chip and drive the TX Enable directly.

 ## Connecting RS485 Transceiver
 ASCII schematic of connecting a half-duplex RS485 transceiver e.g. MAX487CSA+ to a microcontroller.